ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

-Nowadays all software development companies are self titled Agile (if you are not Agile you are not cool right?).
+Nowadays all software development companies are self-titled Agile (if you are not Agile you are not cool right?).
 I could say that most companies follow the SCRUM ceremonies, they have small team of developers, they have the SM and PO roles.

 > Is that enough to be Agile?